5/8/2025

 Analyst, RBC Capital Markets

-Yeah thanks very much for taking my questions and I'd like to go back to Rochester but maybe just to segue from the last question could you go into a little bit more detail on how you're thinking about Silvertip.
-I know you've said accelerate resource growth and potentially invest some more cash into Silvertip but you know prices have moved quickly in the last three or six months does that change your thinking and maybe conceptually what sort of milestone should we be looking for at Silvertip over the next couple of years?
+Yeah, thanks very much for taking my questions.
+And I'd like to go back to Rochester, but maybe just to segue from the last question.
+Could you go into a little bit more detail on how you're thinking about Silvertip?
+I know you've said accelerate resource growth and potentially invest some more cash into Silvertip.
+But prices have moved quickly in the last three or six months.
+Does that change your thinking?
+And maybe conceptually, what sort of milestone should we be looking for at Silvertip over the next couple of years?

 speaker

-Yeah hi Mike thanks for the question look we remain confident in the scale of the district there at Silvertip and you know that we're on the edges of a very large system and that's why we tripled the land package there in the first quarter that Eva mentioned.
-We've been targeting and been I think talking over the last few months about sort of a five-year time frame to have Silvertip in a position to be a go no-go construction decision.
-We all want Silvertip to turn into a cash contributor versus a cash consumer but we also don't want to cut any corners.
-We need to go through the project stage gates.
-We need to keep drilling to keep improving our understanding of the deposit, keep building critical mass of the resource, support the study work that we're going to be doing.
-We'll be kicking off an internal or an initial assessment here in the middle part of the year probably third quarter and that should be completed later next year.
-That'll give us some good sort of concrete information to consider next steps you know where we go from where we go from there.
-We have kind of built up our organizational capabilities to support the advancement of whether it's on Eva's exploration team, Mick and the projects team, overall leadership there so we can devote some time and energy to better understanding what sorts of funding or permitting assistance might exist to potentially enhance the economics or shorten that timetable at Silvertip.
-We're going to take some time and make sure we do it right.
-Go through the project stage gates, keep drilling and while we do all that we can continue to generate the free cash flow and do everything that we've got set up in front of us here from our other operations.
-It's an interesting time to have a large and growing critical minerals project in Canada for sure.
-We'll start turning our focus a bit more to that than we have been now that we're in a better position to do so.
-Does that give you what you're looking for,
+Yeah.
+Hi, Mike.
+Thanks for the question.
+Look, we remain confident in the scale of the district there at Silvertip and that we're on the edges of a very large system.
+And that's why we tripled the land package there in the first quarter that IFA mentioned.
+We've been targeting and been, I think, talking over the last few months about sort of a five-year time frame to have Silver Tip in a position to be a go, no-go construction decision.
+You know, we all want Silver Tip to turn into a cash contributor versus a cash consumer, but we also don't want, you know, don't want to cut any corners.
+We need to go through the The project stage gates, we need to keep drilling to keep improving our understanding of the deposit, keep building critical mass of the resource, you know, support the study work that we're going to be doing.
+We'll be kicking off an initial assessment here in the middle part of the year, probably third quarter, and that should be completed later next year.
+That'll give us some good sort of concrete information to consider next steps, you know, where we go from there.
+We have kind of built up our organizational capabilities to support the advancement of Silver Tip, whether it's on EFA's exploration team, Mick and the projects team, overall leadership there.
+So we can devote some time and energy to better understanding what sorts of funding or permitting assistance might exist to potentially enhance the economics or shorten that timetable at Silver Tip.
+But we're going to take some time and make sure we do it right, go through the project stage gates, keep drilling.
+And while we do all that, we can continue to generate the free cash flow and do everything that we've got set up in front of us here from our other operations.
+So, yeah, it's an interesting time to have a large and growing critical minerals project in Canada, for sure.
+And so we'll start turning our focus a bit more to that than we have been now that we're in a better position to do so.
+Does that give you what you're looking for, Mike?

 speaker